Board of Directors

-Jaime Walkowiak, Chief Operating Officer and Senior Vice President of Research, Baylor Scott & White Health Research
+Jaime Walkowiak, J.D., Chief Operating Officer and Senior Vice President of Research, Baylor Scott & White Health Research

 As the senior vice president of research and chief operating officer, Jaime oversees the research infrastructure of Baylor Scott & White Health Research by integrating research into all levels of the health care system, facilitating growth of new and existing research programs, and expanding collaborations.
 Jaime will also oversee the development of industry and business relations for research through partnerships, business ventures, licensing and other related opportunities.
 She joined Baylor in 2007 as assistant general counsel after several years of experience in legal and research settings, both in Dallas and her native Boston.
 Her prior life science experience includes clinical research and project management in leading health care institutions such as Massachusetts General, Harvard Medical School and Presbyterian Hospital of Dallas.
 Jaime has a Bachelor of Science degree from Suffolk University and a Juris Doctor degree from Southern Methodist University’s Dedman School of Law.